Addressing Data Breaches: Safeguarding Information In The Workplace

 Ensure security teams have complete, real-time visibility across IT infrastructure through centralised platforms—enabling swift threat investigation.
 Minimise insider risks through web filtering and proxies, blocking malware/phishing links.
 Tune cloud policies around access, encryption and logging since misconfigurations often expose data.

 Strategically select and implement security controls based on identified risks rather than haphazardly deploying standalone products with potential gaps in protection.
-Leveraging a managed security provider partnership injects additional cybersecurity expertise to strengthen defences.
+Implementing a privileged access management system can help ensure that only authorised users have access to critical resources.
+Leveraging a managed security provider partnership injects additional cybersecurity expertise to strengthen defenses.
 Meanwhile, conducting regular drills enables teams to verify protections are functioning effectively when confronted by real-world attacks.

 Develop A Comprehensive Incident Response Plan